CleverRaven/Cataclysm-DDA/data/mods/MindOverMatter/PowerDescriptionSpoilers.md

 *Duration*: Indefinite<br />
 *Stamina Cost*: 1000<br />
 *Channeling Time*: Indefinite<br />
 *Effects*: Meditate in lieu of sleep.
-Using the power will begin the meditating, slowly lowering the psion's fatigue and sleep deprivation ratings.
-The rate of reduction increases per power level and with the psion's metaphysics skill, with the formula: 1 in (55 - ( Wakeful Rest power level * 2) - Metaphysics skill) ), 15 ) chance per second for fatigue, and 1 per second for sleep deprivation.
-When fatigue hits zero, a prompt to cancel the meditation pops up.<br />
+Using the power will begin the meditating, slowly lowering the psion's sleepiness and sleep deprivation ratings.
+The rate of reduction increases per power level and with the psion's metaphysics skill, with the formula: 1 in (55 - ( Wakeful Rest power level * 2) - Metaphysics skill) ), 15 ) chance per second for sleepiness, and 1 per second for sleep deprivation.
+When sleepiness hits zero, a prompt to cancel the meditation pops up.<br />
 *Prerequisites*: Healthy Glow 8, Immunostimulus 4<br />

 ## Damage Balancing